Thanksgiving Travel Tips: Activities for KIDS

-Coloring pages for littles:
+Coloring books for littles:

 Coloring pages for tweens and adults:

-Color me Calm by Lacy Mucklow has a nice variety of images for coloring.
 This book is for adults and tweens who have great fine motor control as the lines are quite fine.
 No crayons here – the lines are too fine.
 Instead try colored pencils or give your tween gel pens!

 Thanksgiving Travel Tips: Activities for Kids – Use Scissors